 Our mission to prevent violence

-The Swedish Migration Agency is now working on behalf of the government together with the Swedish Public Employment Service, the Swedish Social Insurance Agency, the National Board of Health and Welfare and the Swedish Gender Equality Agency to prevent and detect violence.
-Here you can read more about the Swedish Migration Agency's work with the government mission.
+Since 2019 the Swedish Migration Agency is working on behalf of the government together with the Swedish Public Employment Service, the Swedish Social Insurance Agency, the National Board of Health and Welfare and the Swedish Gender Equality Agency to prevent and detect violence.
+Here you can read more about the Swedish Migration Agency's work with the government mission, which has been extended until 2024.

 Are you living with violence?